Jonathan Metzer succeeds in Sri Lanka asylum appeal - Jun 2018

 Jonathan has been instructed on behalf of a Core Participant in the Undercover Policing Inquiry.

-Jonathan has undertaken advisory work for several Government departments through the Government Legal Department ‘Junior Junior’ scheme.
+He has also undertaken advisory work for several Government departments through the Government Legal Department ‘Junior Junior’ scheme.

 Jonathan has been instructed by HMRC for upcoming hearings in the Magistrates’ Court regarding the condemnation of goods on which duty may not have been paid.